carbonblack/cbfeeds/README.md

 * the "iocs" element can only contain one "query" element
 * only "events" and "modules" are valid values for "index_type" element
-* a report with a query CANNOT also have other IOCs
+* a report with a query SHALL NOT also have other IOCs

 The "search_query" syntax is particularly noteworthy.
 The following conditions apply for the "search_query" field: